TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/New-B1Host.md

 ```

 ### -Location
-The Location for the new BloxOne Host.
+The Location for the new NIOS-X Host.

 ```yaml
 Type: String